Dan Isaac Davies: Biography

-Early life

 Family

 Davies came from a family of tradespeople and general labourers.
 His father ran a hatters shop in Llandovery.
 His paternal grandfather, Evan David, and three paternal uncles, John Evan David, Evan Davies, and Jacob Davies were blacksmiths.
 Jacob Davies was a prominent blacksmith in Llandybie, Carmarthenshire.
 His tools were of a superior quality and "every craftsman thought the world of the tools" made in his smithy.
 His smithy also created the iron gates that stand in front of the local church to this day.

 Davies' paternal aunt, Eliza Davies, married a hatter's apprentice of Dan Isaac Davies' father, in 1838; however, such marriage was abusive and ended in a bigamy trial at the Carmarthenshire Assizes in March, 1847, soon followed by Eliza's death in June of that year.